 Maloof and Mikhail sabotage the coach's car.
 However, it's really only useful in case you fail.

 Chops and J.T. patrol the cabins of the campers.
-Considering that there are telekinetic bears and fire-starting mountain lions, and that the camp counselors who would be keeping them away are all unavailable, that help is definitely necessary.
+Considering that there are telekinetic bears and fire-starting mountain lions, and that the camp counselors who would be keeping them away are all unavailable, that help is definitely useful.

 Joke Item: The crow feather, which can be used to tickle almost everybody (except Sasha, who hates germs and refuses to play along).
 Using clairvoyance on it helps to solve a puzzle, but it can be solved with luck.
 Clairvoyance can also be used on it to find out where items for a couple of the Gotta Catch 'Em All quests are, provided that those items are outside and that Raz is standing within mind-range of a crow.